-If you do an internet search for “detox foods”, a myriad of websites promoting their detox foods and programs will come up.
+If you do an internet search for “detox foods,” a myriad of websites promoting their detox foods and programs will come up.
 From detox programs, detox foods to full body cleanses — your choices are limitless.
 There are also recipes for homemade detox teas as well as detox juices and detox supplements.
-Of course, detoxification is important and most people would do well to perform a detox at least twice a year.
-However, there are also detox foods that can help support the natural healing mechanisms we have in our body.
+Of course, detoxification is important, and most people would do well to perform a detox at least twice a year.
+However, there are also detox foods that can help support the natural healing mechanisms we have in our bodies.

-In our modern word, we are continually bombarded with toxins found in the air we breathe, the water we drink, and the food we consume.
-Add to that all the personal care products we slather on our bodies every day and the chemical laden cleaning products in our homes and we have a recipe for an over abundance of toxins coming into our body.
+In our modern world, we are continually bombarded with toxins found in the air we breathe, the water we drink, and the food we consume.
+Add to that all the personal care products we slather on our bodies every day and the chemical-laden cleaning products in our homes, and we have a recipe for an overabundance of toxins coming into our body.
 According to the CDC, 80% of all illnesses have either environmental or lifestyle causes — many times both.
-This is why we must pay attention to the toxins we are putting into our body.
+This is why we must pay attention to the toxins we are putting into our bodies.

 DID YOU KNOW?
 The CDC says that 80% of all illnesses have either environmental or lifestyle causes — many times both!

-We often forget there are a number of detox foods — real food — that can aid us in detoxing naturally.
+We often forget there are many detox foods — real food — that can aid us in detoxing naturally.

 First, let’s dive into what detoxing is all about and why the need for a “detox” might be more than just hype.